vbrilon/Live-tracks-guide/docs/ultranet-routing.md

 Ultranet carries 16 mono channels to personal mixers.
 Assign XR18 sources to Ultranet slots so each musician builds their own IEM mix without FOH changes affecting them.

+Important: P16‑M replaces XR18 IEM Buses for those users
+- When a musician uses a P16‑M, you don’t need to create a separate IEM Bus for them on the XR18.
+Their IEMs can plug directly into the P16‑M headphone output, or the P16‑M line out can feed a wireless transmitter.
+- Keep using XR18 IEM Buses for any players NOT on P16s (e.g., analog IEMs or wedges).
+Mixed setups (some P16, some Bus) work fine.

 How to assign
 - In X Air Edit: Routing → Ultranet.
 - For each slot 1–16: Source = DirOut Ch X (or Card/Bus as needed); Tap = Pre‑EQ.